Kunal18/kunal_indore_portfolio/README.md

 **Software Engineer @ Majesco Software and Solutions (_July 2019 - July 2022_)**
 <p align="justify">
-- Created a <b>recommendation system</b> for providing preliminary quotes, the recommendation system and a <b>proprietary rating algorithm<b> were integrated into a web portal to deliver real-time results, decreasing the process lifecycle by <b>54 seconds</b>.
+- Created a <b>recommendation system</b> for providing preliminary quotes, the recommendation system and a <b>proprietary rating algorithm</b> were integrated into a web portal to deliver real-time results, decreasing the process lifecycle by <b>54 seconds</b>.
 </p>
 <p align="justify">
 - Analyzed data and generated insights for insurance agents and brokers, utilizing <b>Power BI</b> created <b>KPI dashboards</b> to display daily insurance quotes, issued policies, payments, and number of users.
 Automated the process for determining processed and unprocessed quotes and policies by sending weekly emails using <b>SQL Batch Procedures</b>, reducing insurance team’s efforts.